eBay Sold Listings: How to Find Real Sold Prices in 2026

 Why Sold Listings Matter More Than Active Listings

-Anyone can list a Rolex Submariner for $50,000 — that doesn't mean it's worth $50,000.
+Anyone can list a vintage guitar for $5,000 — that doesn't mean it's worth $5,000.
 Sold listings show you what buyers actually paid, which is the only reliable indicator of market value. eBay keeps sold listing data for 90 days, giving you a substantial sample size for most items.
-For luxury watches, comparing sold prices reveals the real market: a Rolex Submariner 116610LN consistently sells for $11,000-$14,000 regardless of what sellers ask.
-If you only look at active listings, you'll overpay.
+For camera lenses, comparing sold prices reveals whether a Canon 70-200mm f/2.8 is really worth what sellers ask.
+For watches, sold data shows a Rolex Submariner consistently sells for $11,000-$14,000 regardless of listing prices.
+For any category, if you only look at active listings, you'll overpay.

 Sold vs. Completed Listings — What's the Difference?